Mike Gray – Manager, Sales

 Like so many of us, Tom rediscovered his love for bikes about 15 years ago while looking for a better workout.
 “Wow, that trail really kicked my a**,” and he never looked back.
 Mountain biking then led to road bikes a few years later.
 And he can tell you the rest.
 After retiring from the Coast Guard, Tom decided to give the bike industry a try.
 He started working for various bicycle shops as a sales person, then picking up the craft of a mechanic.
 He is a USAC licensed race mechanic; working for SRAM Neutral Race Support at local amateur and professional level road and cyclocross races.
 He is going to make sure you love your bike.
 For information on our bike service click here.

-Our certified BikeFit specialist is Tom Mason.
 Tom is a life-long cyclist with a wide variety of riding experience as well as some riding injuries he has overcome.
 Combined with his patience, customer rapport and attention-to-detail, all this makes him an exceptional bike fitter.
+Tom has hundreds of fits to his credit and recently completed the Level 2 BikeFit certification.

-If you are looking for greater comfort on longer rides, more speed or power, or you need some fine tuning to address flexibility or injury, Tom can help.
+If you are looking for greater comfort on longer rides, more speed or power on your TT or triathlon bike, or you need some fine tuning to address flexibility or injury, Tom can help.
+Click here to find out more about our bike fit process or send us a note to contact Tom and schedule a fit.

 Don Reichman – Sales, Ride Leader, Tech Support